by Susanne Melchior and Dr Guido Scherp

 - Programme Open Science Conference 2019, including slides and poster

 - Podcasts from Open Science Radio with poster presenters of the Open Science Conference 2019

 Dr Guido Scherp | Head of the “Social Media” department at the ZBW and Coordinator of the Leibniz Research Alliance Open Science

 Susanne Melchior | Coordination Assistant of the Leibniz Research Alliance Open Science

 Barcamp Open Science 2019: Shaping the Open Science idea together

-by Susanne Melchior and Dr Guido Scherp Open Science is on its way to broad...
+by Susanne Melchior and Dr Guido Scherp In the past few years, the Open Science...